swimicide-web/DailyLogs/DailyDIary.md

 # DailyLogs

-09-12-2025<br>
 Haven't code for a while, from June to August.
 Trying to start over again.
-I was intermediate Java developer.
+I was intermediate Java developer. <br>Rather than making projects, I focused on solving Coding Test Practices.<br>
+Last project I worked on was about implementing Tetris in Minecraft.
+Abandoned for now.<br>
+<br>09-12-2025<br>
 - 50% read; Head First Java, 3rd Edition: Kathy Sierra, Bert Bates, Trisha Gee
 - Revise OOP and DSM, in a very light depth.
 - Made 3D sphere render project<br>